Aliyan03/MERN-Ecommerce-Store/README.md

 This project is designed to create a functional e-commerce platform where users can browse products, add them to their cart, and make purchases.
 Below, you'll find detailed information about the backend controllers and their associated routes and models that drive the functionality of the project.

+## ACKNOWLEDGEMENT

+I would like to express my sincere gratitude to my teacher, **Sir Usama**, for his invaluable guidance, support, and expertise throughout the development of this project.
+His insights and feedback have been instrumental in shaping this application.

+I also extend my thanks to **Bano Qabil Institute** for providing the platform and resources that have enabled me to learn and create this project.

 ## Table of Contents
 - Auth Controller (auth-Routes)